Service Dog Requirements: What You Need to Know

 Specialized Training

 Once a dog has mastered the basics, they proceed to the specialized training tailored to meet the unique needs of their future handler.
-This could range from detecting low blood sugar levels for diabetic patients to assisting visually impaired individuals in navigation.
+They must perform tasks from detecting low blood sugar levels for diabetic patients to assisting visually impaired individuals in navigation.
 The duration and intensity of this phase depend on the specific tasks the dog will need to perform.

 Specialized training is more than teaching a dog what to do; it also involves teaching them what not to do.
 For example, a guide dog must learn to disobey a cue to move forward if it sees an oncoming car that the handler is unaware of.